morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 [Barbara Von Eckardt's excellent "What is Cognitive Science?"](https://mitpress.mit.edu/books/what-cognitive-science) builds on Laudan's work to map out a different model.
-In this model, sciences are driven by a community following one of several possible research traditions.
+In this model, sciences are driven by a community following one of several possible "research traditions".
 Because a research tradition (which is a set of methods and related assumptions) can *evolve*, sciences can progress without going through a crisis.
+In this sense, GOFAI and machine learning are distinct research traditions, different because while their domains may overlap, but their methods and assumptions -- particularly relating to curating data and expertise -- are very different.

 *[Note: "What is Cognitive Science?" is excellent, but a tough read, because it is extremely precise.
 Every word matters.
 I wouldn't recommend it unless